sodadata/docs/soda-sql/example-test-unique.md

 ## Test for unique

 Alternatively, to ensure that each value in the `shipment_id` column is unique relative to all other values in the column, a Data Engineer could define a test to count unique values.
-To do so, the engineer defines a test in the scan YAML file associated with the table that contains the `shipment_id` data.
+To do so, the engineer defines a metric grou pand a test in the scan YAML file associated with the table that contains the `shipment_id` data.

 Scan YAML: